Nancy Duffy: Personal life

 Duffy also taught at Syracuse University, wrote poetry, created charcoal and chalk drawings, led a campaign to save the Syracuse Symphony Orchestra, and volunteered for a wide range of civic organizations and causes, often with links to her Irish heritage.

-In 1995, the Barnes & Noble bookstore in DeWitt hosted an appearance at which Duffy read some of her own poetry, which was inspired by events she covered in Syracuse TV.
-She also led at least one poetry workshop for children.

 Duffy also created numerous charcoal and chalk drawings, many with Civil War or Catholic themes.
 In recent years, several local public libraries exhibited a collection of Duffy's drawings entitled "Native American Faces."

 Nancy had established close ties with American Indians during her coverage of the 71-day armed standoff in 1973 between federal authorities and American Indians at Wounded Knee in South Dakota.

 Because of her close ties to the Onondaga Nation, Duffy was invited to deliver a walking stick to President Clinton on behalf of the six-nation Iroquois Confederacy after his round of golf in 1999 at LaFayette Country Golf & Country Club.

 In 1985, The Post-Standard honored Duffy with one of its annual Women of Achievement awards, which has since been renamed The Post-Standard Achievement Award.
 Among the numerous other honors she received was the Trailblazer in the Media Award in 1984 from the Central New York Chapter of the National Organization for Women.

 Divorced she raised two sons, Matthew, a lawyer in Cleveland, and Peter, a journalist and author living in New York City.

 Death

-Duffy had been in ill health for several years.
-In 1996, she underwent an operation in Cleveland to repair a leaking heart valve.
-At Duffy's invitation, WIXT sent a reporting team to tape the surgery for on-air reports.

 Nancy Duffy died Friday, December 22, 2006, after a long illness.